Naturality of Heegaard Floer invariants under positive rational contact surgery: Reducible Open Book Surgery

 If $\gamma$ is parallel to a component of $\partial S$, then $S''$, say, is just a disk and the monodromy $\phi''$ is isotopic to the identity.
 Thus $(Y'', \xi'') \cong (S^3,\xi_{std})$, and $W_\gamma$ is the ``capping-off cobordism'' studied by Baldwin in \cite{baldwincap}.
 The main result of \cite{baldwincap} states that the map in Heegaard Floer homology induced by the reversed cap-off cobordism, $W_\gamma: -Y'\to -Y$, equipped with a particular \spinc structure, carries the contact invariant of $(Y',\xi')$ to that of $(Y,\xi)$.
 For the more general reducible open book surgery, recall that under the K\"unneth decomposition $\hfhat(-(Y'\# Y'')) = \hfhat(-Y')\otimes \hfhat(-Y'')$, we can write $c(\xi'\#\xi'') = c(\xi')\otimes c(\xi'')$.
 However, the obvious generalization of Baldwin's theorem is false, in general: there is usually {\it not} a \spinc structure on $W_\gamma$ that carries $c(\xi')\otimes c(\xi'')$ to $c(\xi)$.
 Nevertheless, an adaptation of Baldwin's techniques can prove a statement that suffices for our purposes.

 Note that Baldwin also considers reducible open books in the context of capping off: he observes that if $Y_1 = (S_1,\phi_1)$ and $Y_2 = (S_2, \phi_2)$ are open books each with at least two boundary components then the open book $Y = (S_1\cup S_2, \phi_1\cup\phi_2)$ obtained by gluing two boundary components of $S_1$ and $S_2$ can be realized as the result of capping off $Y_1\# Y_2$.
 Thus the cobordism $-Y\to -(Y_1\# Y_2)$ respects the contact class.
 Reducible open book surgery results in a cobordism in the other direction, $-(Y'\# Y'')\to -Y$, and behaves somewhat differently.
-To understand this, we recall the construction of $c(\xi)$ via open books following Honda, Kazez and Mati\'c \cite{HKM}.
+To understand this, we recall some of the basics of Heegaard Floer theory, and the construction of $c(\xi)$ via open books following Honda, Kazez and Mati\'c \cite{HKM}.